-The results of all studies showed support for our central prediction: incongruous behaviours have a larger effect on perceptions of someone's heterosexual identity than on perceptions of someone's gay identity, hence heterosexual identity is more fragile (easily compromised) than gay identity.
-The findings were replicated across different methodologies; including perceptions of sexual orientation of a target who engaged in behaviour that contradicted his disclosed sexual orientation (Study 1), free-response indications of behaviours required to undermine the heterosexual and gay identities of both male and female targets (Study 2a and b), agreement with statements related to male/female targets of different sexual orientations (Study 3), and agreement with gender-neutral statements about the fragility of heterosexual and gay identities (Study 4).
+The findings were replicated across different methodologies; including perceptions of the sexual orientation of a target who engaged in behavior that contradicted his disclosed sexual orientation (Study 1), free-response indications of behaviors required to undermine the heterosexual and gay identities of both male and female targets (Studies 2a and 2b), agreement with statements related to male/female targets of different sexual orientations (Study 3), and agreement with gender-neutral statements about the fragility of heterosexual and gay identities (Study 4).
 The consistency of findings across samples and methodologies, provide strong evidence for the robustness of the effects found here, showing that it was not limited to a particular mode of response or type of stimulus.
 Regardless of how or with whom it was investigated, our participants consistently indicated a belief that heterosexual identity was more fragile than gay identity.